open-telemetry/opentelemetry-operator/README.md

           processors: []
           exporters: [logging]
 ```
+The usage of `$$` in the replacement keys in the example above is based on the information provided in the Prometheus receiver [README](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/prometheusreceiver/README.md) documentation, which states:
+`Note: Since the collector configuration supports env variable substitution $ characters in your prometheus configuration are interpreted as environment variables.
+If you want to use $ characters in your prometheus configuration, you must escape them using $$.`

 Behind the scenes, the OpenTelemetry Operator will convert the Collector’s configuration after the reconciliation into the following: